netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspecconsoleplugin-1">consolePlugin</a></b></td>
         <td>object</td>
         <td>
-          consolePlugin defines the settings related to the OpenShift Console plugin, when available.<br/>
+          `consolePlugin` defines the settings related to the OpenShift Console plugin, when available.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#flowcollectorspecexportersindex-1">exporters</a></b></td>
         <td>[]object</td>
         <td>
-          exporters define additional optional exporters for custom consumption or storage.<br/>
+          `exporters` define additional optional exporters for custom consumption or storage.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#flowcollectorspeckafka-1">kafka</a></b></td>
         <td>object</td>
         <td>
-          kafka configuration, allowing to use Kafka as a broker as part of the flow collection pipeline.
-Available when the "spec.deploymentModel" is "KAFKA".<br/>
+          Kafka configuration, allowing to use Kafka as a broker as part of the flow collection pipeline.
+Available when the `spec.deploymentModel` is `KAFKA`.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#flowcollectorspecloki-1">loki</a></b></td>
         <td>object</td>
         <td>
-          loki, the flow store, client settings.<br/>
+          Loki, the flow store, client settings.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>namespace</b></td>
         <td>string</td>
         <td>
-          namespace where NetObserv pods are deployed.
+          Namespace where NetObserv pods are deployed.
 If empty, the namespace of the operator is going to be used.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#flowcollectorspecprocessor-1">processor</a></b></td>
         <td>object</td>
         <td>
-          processor defines the settings of the component that receives the flows from the agent, enriches them, and forwards them to the Loki persistence layer.<br/>
+          `processor` defines the settings of the component that receives the flows from the agent, enriches them, generates metrics, and forwards them to the Loki persistence layer and/or any available exporter.<br/>
         </td>
         <td>false</td>
       </tr></tbody>